tnscorcoran/openshift-servicemesh/README.md

 2. The next step is to create a *Service Mesh Member Roll* on the same screen you created a new *Istio Service Mesh Control Plane* about - this essentially dictates which namespaces we'll apply Service Mesh control to.
 Just enter *bookinfo*.

-3. Finally I install my bookinfo microservices application - which my Service Mesh Member Roll is looking out to apply control to
+3. Finally I install my bookinfo microservices application - which my Service Mesh Member Roll is looking out to apply control to.
 I'll do that by applying some yaml that installs the Bookinfo Microservices application.
-As soon as this is created, the Service Mesh Member Roll will apply Service Mesh control to it
+As soon as this is created, the Service Mesh Member Roll will apply Service Mesh control to it.
+Execute the following:
 ```
 oc project bookinfo
 oc apply -f https://raw.githubusercontent.com/istio/istio/release-1.3/samples/bookinfo/platform/kube/bookinfo.yaml